The Best Hiking Backpacks

 q: How do I clean a hiking backpack?

 A: The good news is that cleaning your hiking backpack is only required to be done once in a season and if you use it less frequently, once a year will do.
 Even though most hiking backpacks are designed to be washed in a machine, there are those that are not suitable for machine washing.
 Usually, there is a label attached to the backpack with instructions about washing.
 However, there are some tips that you must know in order to wash it properly.

 Some hiking backpacks have a metal frame that is providing the user extra support.
 This metal frame should be removed before washing it.
 If you forget to do so, it might become rusty over time, especially if it is made from a low-quality material.
 It is also important that you use a small amount of detergent when washing it.
 Although this is recommended for hiking backpacks, it usually goes for all outdoor gear.
 Regular detergents and fabric softeners are not suitable for this purpose as they might damage the material.

 Tumble drying is also recommended to be avoided as the heat could damage the backpack.
-It is best that dry the backpack naturally, hanged upside down.
+It is best that dry the backpack naturally, hung upside down.
 If you have doubts whether the backpack is fully dried, leave it in the sun for a while longer.
 Storing the backpack before it is fully dried could cause the formation of a mold and an unpleasant smell that you won’t be able to take off easily.